badlydrawnrob/secret-santa/README.md

 <img align="right" style="width: 40%;" src="./pexels-ylanite-koppens-1883378-2.jpg" />

-> - 📩 If any of the rules aren't clear to you, please email me to verify.
+> - 📩 If the rules aren't clear, please email me to verify.
 >   - You can find **my email in your dashboard**.
-> - ⛪ If you're a member of the church and you're applying, it's likely we give gifts in person on Christmas Eve :)
+> - ⛪ If you're a member of the church, it's likely we'll give gifts in-person on Christmas Eve :)
 > - 🇬🇧 It doesn't make sense to add international gift buyers right now, so **it's UK only please**.